vesaakerman/easy-validate-dans-bag/README.md

     }

 INSTALLATION AND CONFIGURATION
 ------------------------------
-The preferred way of install this module is using the RPM package.
-This will install the binaries to `/opt/dans.knaw.nl/easy-validate-dans-bag`, the configuration files to `/etc/opt/dans.knaw.nl/easy-validate-dans-bag`, and will install the service script for `initd` or `systemd`.
+Currently this project is built as an RPM package for RHEL7/CentOS7 and later.
+The RPM will install the binaries to `/opt/dans.knaw.nl/easy-validate-dans-bag` and the configuration files to `/etc/opt/dans.knaw.nl/easy-validate-dans-bag`.

-If you are on a system that does not support RPM, you can use the tarball.
-You will need to copy the service scripts to the appropiate locations yourself.
+To install the module on systems that do not support RPM, you can copy and unarchive the tarball to the target host.
+You will have to take care of placing the files in the correct locations for your system yourself.
+For instructions on building the tarball, see next section.

 BUILDING FROM SOURCE
 --------------------
 Prerequisites:

 * Java 8 or higher
 * Maven 3.3.3 or higher
-* RPM (if you want to build the RPM package).
+* RPM

 Steps:

     git clone https://github.com/DANS-KNAW/easy-validate-dans-bag.git
     cd easy-validate-dans-bag
-    mvn install
+    mvn clean install

 If the `rpm` executable is found at `/usr/local/bin/rpm`, the build profile that includes the RPM packaging will be activated.
 If `rpm` is available, but at a different path, then activate it by using Maven's `-P` switch: `mvn -Pprm install`.

+Alternatively, to build the tarball execute:

+    mvn clean install assembly:single

 [local-file-uri]: https://dans-knaw.github.io/easy-bag-store/03_definitions.html#local-file-uri